JonasKruckenberg/tauri-docs-wip/src/distributing/updater.md

 ## Signing Updates

 The updater offers built-in signature checking to ensure your update is authentic and can be safely installed.
+When present, the update<!-- TODO: rephrase this to show that signing is required -->
-When present, the update response's `signature` field and the downloaded artifact will be checked against the configured `pubkey` using [Minisign], a simple signature system using [Ed25519] public-key signatures.
+response's `signature` field and the downloaded artifact will be checked against the configured `pubkey` using [Minisign], a simple signature system using [Ed25519] public-key signatures.